MauryasasankaBhima/Object-detection-using-VGG16-backbone-TensorFlow-Keras-CNNs-OpenCV-Caltech-101-bounding-boxes-/README.md

 #

-Assignment 3 – End-to-End Deep Learning Pipeline for Object Detection and Classification This project implements a comprehensive deep learning pipeline for object detection and classification using the Caltech-101 dataset.
+ End-to-End Deep Learning Pipeline for Object Detection and Classification This project implements a comprehensive deep learning pipeline for object detection and classification using the Caltech-101 dataset.
 The pipeline covers data preprocessing, model development with a pre-trained VGG16 backbone, training, evaluation, and visualization of predictions.
-The goal is to accurately detect and classify objects (airplanes, faces, motorbikes) with bounding boxes and class labels.

 Objective
 To build and evaluate a deep learning model that performs simultaneous object detection (bounding box regression) and classification using transfer learning with VGG16, optimizing for accuracy and bounding box precision.